We’re here to help you understand the basics of cryptocurrency trading.

 Litecoin was launched in 2011 as an alternative cryptocurrency to Bitcoin.
 Like Bitcoin, it’s based on blockchain technology.
 Litecoin has quickly become one of the most popular cryptocurrencies because of its fast transfer confirmation times when compared to Bitcoin.
 Its symbol is LTC.
 Litecoin is tradable on Robinhood, and you can buy and sell fractions of LTC.
 The minimum order size is 0.001 LTC, and the smallest amount you can buy or sell is 0.00000001 LTC.
 Litecoin is not a stock and your cryptocurrency investments are not protected by SIPC.

 The prices of cryptocurrencies are volatile largely because they’re a new asset class, and there’s no consensus on their overall worth as a currency or investment.

-Robinhood Crypto supports market and limit orders for cryptocurrencies, and they work similarly to orders for stocks and options.
-When you place a market order, we display the best available price on Robinhood Crypto, which is based on the exchanges we connect to.
-You’ll never get charged a commission or additional trading fee on top of the execution price.
+Robinhood Crypto supports market and limit orders for cryptocurrencies, which work similar to market and limit orders for stocks and options.
+When you place a market order, the order is executed at the current market price available on the Robinhood Crypto platform.
+You’ll never get charged a commission on top of the execution price.
 For limit orders, you specify the maximum (or minimum) price you’re willing to buy (or sell) at.
 Cryptocurrency prices are volatile.
 To help protect your market orders against dramatic price moves, we adjust market orders to limit orders collared up to 1% for buys, and 5% for sells.
-Any price difference you see between the estimated price and the execution price is due to market movement and isn’t something that Robinhood profits from.
+Any price difference between the estimated price and the execution price is due to market movement.